 In terms of this model, the information we get about the procedure box is only the control flow through these five ports.
-This means that at this level we are not concerned with identifying the matching clause, and how any subgoals are satisfied, but rather we only wish to know the initial goal and the final outcome.
+This means that at this level we are not concerned with which clause matches, and how any subgoals are satisfied, but rather we only wish to know the initial goal and the final outcome.
 However, it can be seen that whenever we are trying to satisfy subgoals, what we are actually doing is passing through the ports of their respective boxes.
-If we were to follow this, we would have complete information about the control flow inside the procedure box.
+If we were to follow this, then we would have complete information about the control flow inside the procedure box.

 Note that the box we have drawn round the predicate should really be seen as an invocation box.
 That is, there will be a different box for each different invocation of the predicate.
 Obviously, with something like a recursive predicate, there will be many different Calls and Exits in the control flow, but these will be for different invocations.
 Since this might get confusing each invocation box is given a unique integer identifier.